ternera/github-email-finder/README.md

 ### Command Line Options
 - `USERNAME`: The GitHub username to search for (required)
-- `--token`, `-t`: GitHub personal access token (optional but recommended)
+- `--token`, `-t`: GitHub personal access token (optional but recommended - you will hit ratelimits quickly otherwise)
 - `--contributions`, `-c`: Include repositories the user has contributed to
 - `--verbose`, `-v`: Enable verbose output with additional details

 ### Examples
-Search for a user's email addresses:
 ```bash
 python3 script.py ternera
 ```